 Heavier than most other Shark models.

 Nearly all reviews mention amazing suction power for floors, carpets, and rugs.
 Additional tools make it a breeze to clean stairs, ceiling corners, furniture, and other clunky places.
 Swivels easily.
-Some say it does the same job as $600 vacuums.
+Some say it does the same job as the most expensive vacuums.

 Some are annoyed that it tips over easily.
 You'll need to clean the bristle roll and filters every few months.